Beaver Damage Problems in 2011

 by drowning them.

-Here's a short series of pictures to show progress from a full pond back to a small stream, with major parts of the dams
+Here's a short series of pictures to show progress from a full pond back to a small stream, with the dams

 The damage- start pulling out the dam 1st day of draining